-Earned Value Management – How to make it Work
+Earned Value Management – How to make it work for you

 Using and Implementing Earned Value Management (EVM)